Mobile: (972) 951-8521

 Craig Stokley is a business litigation attorney as well as a business and general legal advisor who prides himself in bringing value to his clients by solving and managing their complex legal issues.
 Craig attributes his successes to working harder than the opposition, and taking a hands-on, get-to-know-the-clients’-business, approach to representing his clients.

 Craig has experience working on a wide variety of disputes.
-His diverse trial practice includes first-chair federal and state jury trials, bench trials, as well as arbitration in complex commercial disputes relating to energy operations and oil-field services, general business relationships, contract claims, real estate transactions, Federal whistleblower actions, health care related disputes, business tort claims, employment matters, corporate membership disputes, trade secrets, intellectual property litigation, consumer debt defense, construction litigation, adversary proceedings in bankruptcy court, DTPA litigation, toxic tort litigation, white collar criminal defense, professional malpractice litigation, pro bono work, and just about any business-relationship-gone-wrong situation.
+His diverse trial practice includes first-chair federal and state jury trials, bench trials, as well as arbitration in complex commercial disputes relating to energy operations and oil-field services, general business relationships, contract disputes, FLSA wage and hour matters, and real estate transactions.
+Over the years, Craig has handled cases involving Federal whistleblower actions, health care, business torts, employment, corporate formation and governance, trade secrets, intellectual property, construction, adversary proceedings, DTPA, professional malpractice, pro bono work, and just about any business-relationship-gone-wrong situation.